gmultani12/HappyVice/README.md

-# RVG.ME Example Application

-Run these commands:

-    bundle
-    rake db:setup
-    rails s
+Happy Vice Application

-This application was built with Ruby v2.
+Application Build with Ruby on Rails